isaiahsimeone/AeroPay/README.md

 # :dollar: AeroPay

-A Google Chrome plugin used for the approximation of payments while using the AeroNet websuite.
+A Google Chrome extension used for the approximation of payments while using the AeroNet websuite.

 ### Installing